 I had one more stop planned before I put an end to my wildly successful day.
 I’d received a tip from Brent that he had called in a Northern Saw-whet Owl early in the morning near Stillwell Woods Park, and he figured I’d be interested in the details.
 My friends know me so well!
 I fought my way through traffic on the Cross Bronx and made it to the site of Brent’s encounter a bit after 7 PM.
 It was good and dark, so I figured I had decent odds of stirring up a response from the bird.
 I initially tried playing recordings from my phone speakers, and then through the radio of the car, but the sound didn’t seem to be carrying the way I hoped it would.
 I changed tack, whistling my best imitation of a Saw-whet’s toots, and my echo told me that I was projecting better than the tech.
 Almost immediately, I heard a strange response from some trees nearby.
 It was not a call I recognized: a soft, barking note with a swallowed, back-of-the-throat quality that repeated several times.
 I thought that it sounded promising, so I continued tooting away.
 Another sound came from the opposite side of the road, this time an eerie, rattling shriek quite close to where I stood.
 I knew it was likely raccoons or something similarly harmless, but it still made my hair stand on end.
 Combined with the lack of response from my owlish barker, I took it as my cue to pack it up.

 Back at home, I did a little research in the hopes of pinning a positive ID on the night noises I heard.
 Saw-whets make a wide variety of vocalizations, and I suspected that they may have a repertoire beyond the songs and calls I was familiar with.
 After some searching, I found that, sure enough, the tiny owls sometimes make a soft barking sound during the winter.
 The recordings I found were a very close match for the noises I heard in response to my whistling.
 Mystery solved!
-It’s been almost two years since I last had a first had an encounter with a Saw-whet, so this little conversation in the dark was an especially welcome event.
+Apart from the silliness last December, it’s been almost two years since I last had an encounter with a Saw-whet, so this little conversation in the dark was an especially welcome event.
 It also brought my total of individual owl encounters for the day to 10, which is pretty fantastic.
 With two successful owling outings and a brilliant new lifer under my belt, I was finally content to head back to Lynbrook.

 Year List Update, January 21 – 115 Species (+ Sharp-shinned Hawk, Evening Grosbeak, Pileated Woodpecker, Eastern Bluebird, Black Vulture, Rough-legged Hawk, Short-eared Owl, Savannah Sparrow, Northern Saw-whet Owl)